 - getting in and out of bed and sleeping

-Here are some examples of the reasons you may need help and the type of help you may need:
+The help must usually be given in your presence.
+Here are some examples of the help you may need:

 - You have arthritis which makes movement difficult.
 You need somebody to help you with daily activities such as getting in/out of bed, washing and dressing, and getting in/out of chairs.

-- You have a mental health problem and you need prompting and encouragement to look after yourself and do things such as take your medication, eat, wash and dress.
+- You have a mental health problem and you need prompting to look after yourself and to do things such as taking your medication, eating, washing and dressing.

-- You are blind and you need someone to assist in many situations such as selecting clothes to wear, using cooking appliances safely and preparing food.
+- You are visually impaired and need someone to assist in situations such as selecting clothes to wear, using cooking appliances safely and preparing food.

-- You have a learning disability and need help with many activities including managing money, writing letters and looking after your health and hygiene.
+- You have a learning disability and need help with activities including managing money, writing letters and looking after your health and your hygiene.

-You must need someone to check on you regularly during the day.
-The checks must be to avoid a ‘substantial danger’ to yourself or others as result of your disability.
-You may need such checks if you:
+To qualify as needing supervision you must need someone to check on you regularly during the day.
+The checks must be to avoid a ‘substantial danger’ to yourself or others due to your disability.

 England, Wales and Scotland

-- Remember, what matters is whether you need the help, not whether you are already getting it.
-Also think about the difficulties you have and what type of help you would need to make things easier.
+- Think about the difficulties you have and what type of help you would need to make things easier.